SteveIves/xfNetLinkNetCoreDemo/readme.md

 any early initialization code that can be executed in advance of the object being assigned to a specific client.
 Typically the Initialize method is used to open data files and perform other early startup operations.

-The Initialize method is a function that returns a ^VAL value:
+The Initialize method is a function that returns a ^VAL value.
+The routine should return 0 if the initialization was successful, or 1 if initialization failed.

 ```
     {xfMethod(interface="MyInterface",elb="EXE:MyElb")}